How Solar Works in Alberta

 Alberta's Micro-Generation Regulation allows homeowners to connect solar systems up to 5 MW to the grid.
 For residential systems, the most relevant program is net billing under the Small Micro-Generation category (systems up to 150 kW).

-What Happens to Excess Energy
+What Happens to Excess Energy?

 During sunny summer days, a well-sized solar system will often produce more electricity than the home consumes.
 That surplus flows to the grid and earns export credits.
 During winter months and at night, you draw from the grid and use those credits to offset your bill.